aangress/OTIS/README.md

 ```
 python OTIS.py
 ```
 OTIS will then ask a series of questions about which functionalities you want to use.
 Answer the questions by typing your responses into the terminal and pressing enter.
+Try converting dog.jpg, reddiag.jpg, and jazz.wav which are included as sample files.

 ## Notes and Considerations
 * Putting any image/audio files you want to transform in the same directory as OTIS will make it much easier to interface with OTIS.